 An archive with a test OPC server, database and software configuration can be downloaded here.
 To use the files from the archive:

-- Launch OPC server once before using.
+- Launch the OPC server once before using the prepared configuration.

 - Import the configuration (the file with the *.ini extension) (File - Restore from backup).